rajaravivarma-r/arival-assignment/README.md

 * To bring the REPL run `docker compose run -it auth-service /bin/sh` and inside the container run `bin/console`
 * To run background jobs bring redis up by running `docker compose up redis`

+## Secret management
+* All local environment container specific configurations are stored in `.env.development` and `.env.test` file, to ease development and testing.
+* Secrets like API key to external services are *NOT* added in the .env files.
+It has to shared via a secured communication channel and stored in `.env.development.local` or `.env.test.local` for local testing purposes.
+These local .env files are not tracked in git and should never be committed.
+* In *production* the environment variables should be injected using `vault` or other mechanism during deployment.

 #### Database debugging
 * To run psql inside the docker container run `docker compose run -it database /bin/bash` and enter the command `psql -U arival --dbname arival_development --host database --port 5432`
 * When prompted for the password enter the password specified in the `POSTGRES_PASSWORD` environment variable in the compose file.